 Contribute to a scholarship for undocumented immigrants who’ve just graduated from city schools.

 Thousands of immigrants attend Boston’s high schools.
 They work hard and have big dreams, but at graduation time, many face a huge obstacle: If they’re undocumented, they don’t qualify for federal financial aid, and if they enroll in a public college in Massachusetts, many will have to pay out-of-state tuition.

 Nationwide, only about 3% of undocumented students finish college, mainly because of the cost.
 The Unafraid Scholarship was created by a group of teachers to help students from Boston Public Schools who’ve been accepted to college but aren’t eligible for federal financial aid.

 Scholarship applications are submitted after students have been accepted and received their financial aid package.
-As part of the application, students create a financial plan for getting through college.
-Applications are reviewed by Boston teachers, and applicants will have the opportunity to attend an application clinic with teachers to help them complete the application.
+As part of the application, students create a financial plan for getting through college, with support from their guidance counselor.
+Applications are reviewed by Boston teachers, who provide feedback and support to help them successfully complete the application.

 In its inaugural year, 2017–18, the Unafraid Scholarship awarded $24,000 in scholarships to 10 students.
 Thanks to dozens of new donors, including the Edelstein Family Fund, which generously supported six students, we’ve already funded 16 students for the 2018–19 academic year, including both freshmen and returning students.
 But we’re still raising funds to cover several more strong applicants whom we couldn’t fund yet.
 Will you join us to bring college within their reach?

 Click here to help a talented immigrant student attend college this year!